Funding opportunity

 Feedback will be provided following interview.

-Stage two Mission Awards: expert panel review and prioritisation
+Stage 2 Mission Awards: expert panel review and prioritisation

 All proposals which meet the eligibility criteria will be sent to external peer reviewers for their comments.
-When a sufficient number of quality reviewer comments have been received, the principal investigator will be invited to submit a response to the reviewers’ comments, if the application gains enough support.
+When a sufficient number of quality reviewer comments have been received, and if the application gains enough support from these comments, the principal investigator will be invited to submit a response to the reviewers’ comments.

 UKRI will then convene a panel for those competitive applications invited to principal investigator response.
 The panel will rank the proposals drawing on the assessment criteria using the applications, reviews and principal investigator responses.
 UKRI will decide, based on the advice of the panel, which applications to support.